Summary:

 Toxicity:Legislation:

-Wildlife Conservation Act prevents removing plants from the wild.Management and Control:
+The Wildlife Conservation Act prohibits removal of native plants from the wild in their native range on government land.Management and Control:

 Not usually necessary.Eradication strategies: